-- 3. Odd one out Night blindness Category - Sex-linked inheritance - 4.
-Inheritance of non-sexual characters or traits due to the presence of an allele on sex chromosome is called sex-linked inheritance. - 5.
+- 3. Inheritance of non-sexual characters or traits due to the presence of an allele on sex chromosome is called sex-linked inheritance. - 4.
 Genetic engineering is a technique in which the genetic constitution of an organism can be altered by introducing new genes or replacing existing genes into its chromosomes.
 For example, insulin producing genes are introduced in a bacteria to produce insulin.